noahgibbs/demiurge/CONCEPTS.md

 == The Cycle of a Tick

 Initially, the state is effectively frozen - nothing should change it.
-It may be literally kept immutable in the programming language in question, depending on required efficiency.
+It may be literally kept immutable in the program, depending on required efficiency.

 For each tick, code runs to generate Intentions on the part of any entities that can act.
 Anything that will change state or create a